amosyuen/ha-tplink-deco/README.md

 3. In the lower right click "+ Explore & Download repositories"
 4. Search for "TP-Link Deco" and add it
    - HA Restart is not needed since it is configured in UI config flow
-5. In the Home Assistant (HA) UI go to "Configuration" -> "Devices & Services" -> click "+ Add Integration" and search for "TP-Link Deco"
+5. In the Home Assistant (HA) UI go to "Configuration"
+6. Click "Integrations"
+7. Click "+ Add Integration"
+8. Search for "TP-Link Deco"

 ### Manual